Free Shipping on all orders over $150

 Absolute Essential have developed the Mother & Child Safe Symbol for their products.
 This is an assurance of optimum safety for your little ones, so look out for that if you’re unsure.

-4. Epsom Salt Baths
+4. Epsom salt baths

 The fourth of our DIY menopause remedies are salty baths.
 Sometimes in the midst of researching scientific data, one finds a delightful story!
 Epsom salt is actually magnesium sulphate and was named after the town of Epsom in England in the 1600s.
 You can read the story here.